docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/cross-dom-functions.rst

 A File object or array of File objects.
 For applications that use compound documents, this should be a project file.

-Performs the equivalent of the target application’s File > Print command on the specified files.
+Performs the equivalent of the target application's File > Print command on the specified files.
 Returns undefined.
 quit()
 appspec.quit()

-Performs the equivalent of the target application’s File > Exit or File > Close command.
+Performs the equivalent of the target application's File > Exit or File > Close command.
 Returns undefined.

 .. note:: This function is available for Adobe Acrobat®, but does nothing.
 Scripts cannot terminate the